lordmen99/AndroidAppForceUpdate/README.md

 # AndroidAppForceUpdate
 This project shows a dialog to user whenever there is an update available on the play store.

-**Note: Version Name shoudl be incremented everytime an app update is pushed to the play**
+**Note: Version Name should be incremented everytime an app update is pushed to the play store**

 Copy **ForceUpdate.java** file to your java files folder.